NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

 + the straight waveguide sections are perfectly flat

-As an alternative, the volume regions of the source and flux monitors could have been specified in the simulation script rather than as part of the GDSII file.
+Rather than being specified as part of the GDSII file, the volume regions of the source and flux monitors could have been specified in the simulation script.

 ---
 ## Simulation Script